jaepearl95/web-2019/Day_13/README.md

 ---
 #### Topics Covered
-* User Input & Output
+* What is an API?
 * What is JSON Data?
 * What is an API?
 Why is it used?
 * How to pull from API